JohannaSnow/githubchallengeOct/readme.md

 3) Go over https://code.visualstudio.com/docs/introvideos/overview and try and figure that out.
 4) look up other resources that will work
 5) try and connect with other people in the group.

+Got  a little behind this weekend.
+Didn't commit yesterday 10/1.
+Plan on starting codeschool tonight and get visualstudio up and running.